Yiling-Huo/eye-tracking-workshop-slides/_handout/day3.md

 # Read more on this... {-}

 Huettig, F., Rommers, J., & Meyer, A. S. (2011).
-Using the visual world paradigm to study language processing: A review and critical evaluation. *Acta psychologica*, 137(2), 151-171.
+Using the visual world paradigm to study language processing: A review and critical evaluation. *Acta Psychologica*, 137(2), 151-171.

 Tanenhaus, M. K. (2007).
 Eye movements and spoken language processing.
 In *Eye Movements* (pp. 443-II).
 Elsevier.